chrplr/lpp-scripts/first-level-analyses/create-regressors/README.txt

-run `make.sh` to convert the the events files (in inputs/) into heamodynamic responses (in outputs/).
+Type `make` to convert the the events files (located in `inputs`) into heamodynamic responses.

-TODO: add the script that extract the hrf colum from the reg*.csv files and paste of of them in one to create 1 design matrix for each of the 9 sessions.
+The design matrices are generated in the `outputs` directory.

+Requirements:
+- nistats and pandas python modules
+- make